JulianeTess/Project_1/README.md

-# Data-Science-Portfolio
+# Project-1

-This is a compilation of projects from my study with Entity Academy online.
-I have added work from R, Python, SQL, NoSQL, and Tableau.
+This is my first self chosen project.